Playbook 2026 · For Advanced Marketers

 Six things almost every account is getting wrong right now.

-Each of these has cost an account at least a percentage point of margin in the last quarter.
-The expanded versions — with the diagnostic that surfaces them and the fix that holds — sit inside the playbook.
+Each of these has already cost accounts measurable margin in the last quarter.
+The expanded versions — together with the diagnostics and fixes behind them — sit inside the playbook.

 01